#ttrpg

 This book covers Tian Xia, an entire continent for #Golarion , the "default" campaign setting for the #Pathfinder #TTRPG .
 Just like the default "Inner Sea" region is vaguely inspired by Europe and North Africa, so is Tian Xia inspired by Asia, and does its best to make it an interesting region to play in.
 But Tian Xia is several thousands of miles in diameter, and this book has a mere 302 - and thus, each region and country on this continent will only get the briefest of oversights.
 Which for a detail-oriented setting junkie like me is frustrating, to say the least.

 The authors of the various regional writeups did try to make the most out of their word count.
-We get a decent idea of what the local …
+We get a decent idea of …

 Wizards RPG Team: Journeys Through the Radiant Citadel (Hardcover, 2022, Wizards of the Coast)